 None of us have cash in any currency, let alone USD, because none of us planned on being here.
 None of us want to be here.
 I can’t imagine many people who stay at an airport hotel are prepared to tip unless they’re American and flying domestic.
 Anyway, that was the last thing any of us needed and it was rude as hell.

-I explain the situation at the hotel.
+I explain the situation at the Hyatt.

 They have rooms, but the cheapest one is $300 USD.
 Insane.

 I pay for her room with every intention of using the contact details the front desk guy gave me previously to have it reimbursed by the airline.
 There’s absolutely no reason she should have been without a place to sleep tonight.
-The two bullshit $10 meal vouchers don’t cut it.

 My flight leaves early tomorrow, but the Australian couple and solo traveller are all leaving later in the day.
-They arrange to meet her in the hotel lobby so they can all head back to the airport together.
+They arrange to meet her in the hotel lobby so they can head back to the airport together.

 So, I don’t have an allocated seat, I just have to hope someone doesn’t show up.
-What’s more, is that I’ll only find out once I’m through security and at the gate, and if there’s no space for me, I’ll have to go back out and deal with Air Canada again, not Qantas.
+What’s more, is that I’ll only find out once I’m through security and at the gate.
+And if there’s no space for me?
+I’ll have to go back out and deal with Air Canada again, not Qantas.

 The idea of going back to that desolate purgatory, mixed with my severe lack of sleep, brings out a few tears.